dyo/dyo/README.md

 Sidebar(props, children)
 // renders Sidebar to .side-bar passing in props and children
 // however there is a third param{Boolean} you can pass
-// that explicity forces an update/initial mount.
+// that explicitly forces an update/initial mount.
 ```